 The Teutonic Knights were more akin to the Knights Hospitaller than the Knights Templar as they were created to care for ill, dying and injured Christian pilgrims.

-The Teutonic Knights were prominent within Jerusalem city up until 1187 when Saladin the famous Muslim leader conquered the city of Jerusalem, however so impressed was Saladin with the Teutonic Knights work that he allowed some of the Teutonic Knights to stay in Jerusalem and continue with their work.
+These Knights were prominent within Jerusalem city up until 1187 when Saladin the famous Muslim leader conquered the city of Jerusalem, however so impressed was Saladin with the Teutonic Knights work that he allowed some of the Knights to stay in Jerusalem and continue with their work.

-In the early 13th century the Teutonic Knights were led by a leader who was their grandmaster called Herman Von Salza.
+In the early 13th century the These Knights were led by a leader who was their grandmaster called Herman Von Salza.

 The Teutonic Knights wore chain-mail and full plate armor under their white robes with black crosses, it it was common for medieval knights to wear a type of medieval helmet called “The Great Helm” during this medieval period.